xsq2023/nerf-pytorch-chinese-annotations/README.md

 If you want to debug it yourself, run run_nerf_annotations.py

-We also provide a Dockerfile for use.
+We also provide Dockerfile and Docker-Image for use.

 ## Installation